-Misconceptions about the reasons for bullying abound, many of which have been shattered by scientific research but continue to be believed nevertheless.
+Misconceptions about the reasons for bullying abound, many of which have been shattered by scientific research but continue to be believed.
 For example, it is widely assumed that bullies suffer from low self-esteem and bully to make themselves feel better.
-However, considerable research has demonstrated that the opposite is often true (i.e., bullies are far more likely to have inflated self-esteem and be convinced of their own superiority).
+However, research suggests that the opposite is more often true (i.e., bullies are more likely to have inflated self-esteem).

-Imagine a scenario where a child attending a predominately white school was being bullied for being African American.
+Imagine a scenario where a Black child attending a predominately White school was being bullied for being Black.
 Parents, community leaders, and even politicians would be outraged and rightly so.
 Their message to the school would likely be that this had to stop and stop immediately.
 They might blame the bully's parents, but they would almost assuredly expect the school to resolve the situation.

 If we are to assign blame in such a case, we must cast the net wider than usual.
-What have the Christian parents learned during their lives about atheist, and what have they taught their children?
-Why are teachers and administrators more likely to look the other way in such a case?
+What have the Christian parents learned during their lives about atheists, and what have they taught their children?
+Why are teachers and administrators more likely to look the other way in cases where the victim is an atheist?
 Why are they atheist parents often reluctant to challenge such a system until the bullying becomes increasingly serious?